 A majority of UCMC's personnel participate in the University's defined benefit and contribution pension plan.
 Under the defined benefit portion of this plan, benefits are based on years of service and the employee's compensation for the five highest paid consecutive years within the last ten years of employment.
 UCMC and the University make annual contributions to this portion of the plan at a rate necessary to maintain plan funding on an actuarially recommended basis.
 UCMC recognizes its share of net periodic pension cost as expense and any difference in the contribution amount as a transfer of unrestricted net assets.
-The reduction to net assets for 2013 was \$2,800.
-Contributions of \$32,500 and \$52,700 were made in the fiscal years ended June 30, 2013 and 2012, respectively.
-UCMC expects to make contributions of \$32,500 for the fiscal year ended June 30, 2014 that will be entirely expensed as net periodic pension costs.
+The reduction to net assets for 2014 and 2013 was \$1,000 and \$2,800, respectively.
+Contributions of \$32,500 were made in the fiscal years ended June 30, 2014 and 2013.
+UCMC expects to make contributions of \$32,500 for the fiscal year ended June 30, 2015 that will be entirely expensed as net periodic pension costs.

 Under the defined contribution portion of the plan, UCMC and plan participants make contributions that accrue to the benefit of the participants at retirement.
-UCMC's contributions, which are based on a percentage of each covered employee's salary, totaled approximately \$6,400 and \$6,100 for the years ended June 30, 2013 and 2012, respectively.
+UCMC's contributions, which are based on a percentage of each covered employee's salary, totaled approximately \$6,700 and \$6,400 for the years ended June 30, 2014 and 2013, respectively.